Monnoroch/ColorHighlighter/README.md

 `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Highlight colors with blocks` and choose one of `To the right of the color`, `To the left of the color`, `Below the color`.
 These are options are self-explanatory.

+For `Below the color` the block will be the same size that the color code is.
+For `To the right of the color` and `To the left of the color` the block size can be configured with the `length` parameter which defines the size of the block in characters.

 Going to `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Highlight colors with blocks` and selecting `None` will disable it.